Lesbian: Lesbians of color

+Native North America

+Some Indigenous peoples of the Americas conceptualize a third gender for women who dress as, and fulfill the roles usually filled by, men in their cultures.
+In other cases they may use different terms for feminine women and masculine women.
+These identities are rooted in the context of the ceremonial and cultural lives of the particular Indigenous cultures, and "simply being gay and Indian does not make someone a Two-Spirit."
+These ceremonial and social roles, which are conferred and confirmed by the person's elders, "do not make sense" when defined by non-Native concepts of sexual orientation and gender identity.
+Rather, they must be understood in an Indigenous context, as traditional spiritual and social roles held by the person in their Indigenous community.

+Tribal law can differ from colonial law.
+For example, the Navajo Nation's Diné Marriage Act of 2005, which bans recognition of specifically same-sex marriages performed outside the Nation, remains in place as of 2025 despite ongoing disputes.

 Middle East

 Arabic-language historical records have used various terms to describe sexual practices between women.
 A common one is "sahq", which refers to rubbing.
 Lesbian practices and identities are largely absent from the historical record.
 The common term to describe lesbianism in Arabic today is essentially the same term used to describe men, and thus the distinction between male and female homosexuality is to a certain extent linguistically obscured in contemporary queer discourse.
-Overall, the study of contemporary lesbian experience in the region is complicated by power dynamics in the postcolonial context, shaped even by what some scholars refer to as "homonationalism," the use of politicized understanding of sexual categories to advance specific national interests on the domestic and international stage.
+Overall, the study of contemporary lesbian experience in the region is complicated by power dynamics in the postcolonial context, shaped even by what some scholars refer to as "homonationalism", the use of politicized understanding of sexual categories to advance specific national interests on the domestic and international stage.

-Female homosexual behavior may be present in every culture, although the concept of a lesbian as a woman who pairs exclusively with other women is not.
-Attitudes about female homosexual behavior are dependent upon women's roles in each society and each culture's definition of sex.
 Women in the Middle East have been historically segregated from men.
-In the 7th and 8th centuries, some extraordinary women dressed in male attire when gender roles were less strict, but the sexual roles that accompanied European women were not associated with Islamic women.
+In the 7th and 8th centuries, some extraordinary women dressed in male attire when gender roles were less strict.
 The Caliphal court in Baghdad featured women who dressed as men, including false facial hair, but they competed with other women for the attentions of men.